felixbrock/lemon-agent/README.md

 - Lemon Agent is a standalone agent, but can easily be integrated into frameworks like LangChain and be used with any model.

-**Bonus:** Get a detailed understanding of how Lemon Agent interacts with your tools in each step using the [analytics visualization](#5-gain-transparency-on-your-agents-decision-making) (**.html file that can be run without any additional installation**)!
+**Bonus:** By using the [analytics visualization](https://github.com/felixbrock/lemon-agent/blob/main/apps/analytics/README.md) you can easily gain a better understanding of how frequently and in which order tools are used.
+As a result, you can identify weak spots in your agent’s decision-making capabilities and move to a more deterministic behavior by further configuring your Lemon Agent workflows. **(.html file that can be run without any additional installation)**

 <div align="center">
 <figure>